 Updated in Dec 2019

-Over the past years the number of people who experience adverse reactions to certain food components has risen dramatically and, in fact, there are many different reasons for that.
-Apart from food poisoning from contaminated food, another main reason is referred as food intolerance.
+Over the past years the number of people who experience adverse reactions to certain food components has risen dramatically, and there are many different reasons for that.
+Apart from food poisoning from contaminated food, another main reason is referred to as food intolerance.

 Food intolerance is the general term involving a range of adverse reactions to food, including allergic reactions (e.g. peanut allergy), enzyme deficiencies (e.g. lactose intolerance) and other non-defined reactions.
-It has been found that genetic, as well as environmental factors, play a crucial role in understanding why some people are prone to develop certain food intolerances and allergies.
+It has been found that genetics, as well as environmental factors, play a crucial role in understanding why some people are prone to develop certain food intolerances and allergies.

-However, it is important to understand that food allergy and food intolerance are different.
-Food allergy is triggered by the immune system where food intolerance is non-immunologic and non-toxic in origin and occurs when particular food components irritate an individual’s digestive system and thus resulting in irregular food digestion and breakdown.
+It is important to understand that food allergy and food intolerance are different.
+Food allergy is triggered by the immune system, where food intolerance is non-immunologic and non-toxic in origin.
+Food intolerance occurs when particular food components irritate an individual’s digestive system, thus resulting in irregular food digestion and breakdown.

 What are the Symptoms of Food Intolerances?

 It is becoming more apparent that food intolerance is a very important health consideration, as it can cause variety of symptoms that may lead to long-term discomfort to health and social life.